braceio/localdev/README.md

     optional arguments:
       -h, --help            show this help message and exit -f CONFIG, --config CONFIG
-                            The config file where alias records are stored.
-Format of the file is each line contains a source followed by a destination. ex:
+                            The config file where proxy rules are stored.
+Format of the file is each line contains a source followed by a destination port. ex:

                             myserver.dev 5000
                             *.myserver.dev 5001

       -r RULES, --rules RULES
-                            Comma separated list of SOURCE=DEST pairs where SOURCE is a domain with optional wildcards, and DEST is a port.
-Wildcards must be escaped if used on the command line. ex:
+                            Comma separated list of SOURCE=DEST pairs where SOURCE is a domain with optional wildcards, and DEST is a port. ex:

                             localdev -r myserver.dev=5000,*.myserver.dev=5001